sudarshanchari/RNAseq_Pipeline_RefGenome_Method/README.md

 - custom plotting including base R,ggplot2 and pheatmap

-## Environment
-- I like doing much of the sequencing related projects in a conda environment (https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
-This is really useful especially on university HPCs (and everywhere else really!) for reasons... (ok fine you can see https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)

 ## Demultiplexing using Fastq-multx:
 NGS samples may be multiplexed prior to sequencing and depending on the sequencing core/ service (academic or commercial), you may get back the raw reads per sample or you may have to demultiplex this yourself.
 There are several tools for demultiplexing for example Barcode splitter included in the FASTX-Toolkit (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_barcode_splitter_usage)